partiql/partiql-docs/RFCs/0033-graph-query.md

 Currently, this is not being proposed for the reasons of economy of design -- until and unless it becomes certain that the "host" `WHERE` cannot support necessary use cases.

+## Evaluation semantics

+### Background: evaluation in GPML

+The details of graph pattern matching semantics are available in [^gpml-paper] (Section 6).
+For the purposes of this RFC, it is sufficient to describe the structure of a pattern-matching result.

+Suppose we have a GPML graph pattern of the form
+>  _P<sub>1</sub>_ *,* _..._ *,* _P<sub>n</sub>_

+where _P<sub>i</sub>_ are path patterns.
+(We abstract away from the possibility that a `<graph_pattern>` can start with a selector, since that does not affect the structure of the result.)
+The path patterns can contain variables marking node, edge, or path subpatterns.
+The variables that occur in the scope of a quantifier (such as `+`, `*`, `{2,7}`, or `{2,}`) are _group variables_, while the remaining ones are _singleton variables_.

+The intent of pattern matching is to find all (possibly overlapping) fragments of the graph, each of which is described by the pattern, and associate the pattern's variables with elements of the graph from the fragment.
+In a given match result (fragment), a singleton variable gets associated to one graph element, while a group variable can get associated to none or several elements -- one for each repetition of the containing quantified subpattern.
+A singleton variable `x` for a node or an edge can occur in more than one path pattern _P<sub>i</sub>_, in which case it is meant to be bound, in a given result, to the same node or edge across all path patterns.
+For the sanity of this semantics it follows that this is not allowed for group variables.

+Inferring from [^gpml-paper] (Section 6), the result of evaluating a GPML pattern on a graph can be characterized as a bag of matching graph fragments, each being an ordered tuple of the form
+>  _p<sub>1</sub>_ *,* ...*,* _p<sub>n</sub>_

+with each _p<sub>i</sub>_ being an annotated path from the graph corresponding to the path pattern _P<sub>i</sub>_.
+In turn, an annotated path is a path from the graph
+(a sequence of alternating nodes and edges that can start and end with either a node or an edge) that is annotated with variables from the corresponding pattern.
+Among these annotations,
+- A singleton variable can be used multiple times, possibly in different paths _p<sub>i</sub>_ and _p<sub>j</sub>_, but always on the same node or edge, in a given matching fragment.
+- A group variable annotates zero or more elements within one of the _p<sub>i</sub>_ paths in the match.
+- A path variable annotates a contiguous subpath of one of the _p<sub>i</sub>_ paths (which could be the entirety of _p<sub>i</sub>_).

+It is important to note that the variables are annotated to entities in the graph (nodes, edges, paths) that are "aware" of their identity and location within the graph.
+This capability is available in the result, and it is also used within the pattern matching process, for
+- determining sameness of nodes and edges that are probed for being annotated with the same (singleton) pattern variable;
+- computing values of graph predicates
+  _e_ `IS DIRECTED`, _n_ `IS SOURCE OF` _e_, _n_ `IS DESTINATION OF` _e_,
+  `SAME(`_x1_`,` _e2_`,` ...`)`,  `ALL_DIFFERENT(`_x1_`,` _x2_`,` ...`)`.

+### Evaluation of graph pattern matching in PartiQL

+In the context of this RFC, the notion of a PartiQL value has been extended, according to RFC-0025, to include graph values, while the notion of an expression is being extended by adding graph matching expressions.
+Furthermore, a graph matching expression can contain PartiQL expressions, notably within filtering `WHERE` clauses.
+They, in turn, can contain graph-specific predicates like `IS DIRECTED` and `ALL_DIFFERENT`.

+A PartiQL expression is evaluated in an environment that maps variables to PartiQL values, with the result of an evaluation being a PartiQL value.
+The above-outlined evaluation semantics of graph pattern matching in GPML is structured differently (for one, it produces a bag of tuples of annotated paths) and operates over values of a kind that are not part of PartiQL data model, even after the extension (such as nodes and edges that have awareness of their identity and location within a graph).
+In a sense, graph matching is a distinct query language of its own, embedded within PartiQL as a `MATCH` expression form.

+Consequently, our goal here is to describe how the two semantics are combined, specifically addressing:
+- Role of PartiQL environments while evaluating pattern matching.
+- Evaluation of PartiQL expressions within graph `WHERE` clauses.
+- And, crucially, how the result of pattern match computation is represented as a value within the PartiQL data model.

+For evaluating a  graph matching expression
+>    `(` _graph_ `MATCH` _pattern_ `)`

+this RFC  proposes the following.

+- As any PartiQL expression, the graph matching expression is evaluated within a regular PartiQL environment (𝝆<sub>0</sub>, 𝝆) that maps variables (defined outside this expression) to values.

+- The _graph_ subexpression is evaluated within (𝝆<sub>0</sub>, 𝝆) and must result in a graph value.

+- Given the graph value, graph matching computation for _pattern_ proceeds according to the GPML semantics, with the following modifications:

+  - Variables defined in _pattern_ shadow variables bound in (𝝆<sub>0</sub>, 𝝆).

+  - Whenever a `WHERE e` clause within the pattern needs to be evaluated, the clause's expression `e` is evaluated within (𝝆<sub>0</sub>, 𝝆) though regular PartiQL evaluation, except that any pattern-defined variable `x` is not looked up in (𝝆<sub>0</sub>, 𝝆).
+    Instead, its value, as a graph element, is provided by the GPML pattern matching procedure.
+    The subsequent processing of the graph-element value depends on the context of `x`:
+    - If `x` is used within a graph-specific construct (such as a predicate like `IS DIRECTED` or a path-aggregating function), the graph-element value is passed to this construct directly.
+    - Otherwise, `x` is used as a regular PartiQL value.
+      - If `x` is bound to a node or an edge, the payload value of the latter is used.
+      - If `x` is bound to a path, it is an error.

+- Upon completion of the GPML pattern matching computation, the resulting bag of matching graph fragments is converted into a bag of structs by converting each fragment into a struct as follows.
+  Given a fragment of the form
+  >  _p<sub>1</sub>_ *,* ...*,* _p<sub>n</sub>_

+  where _p<sub>i</sub>_ are variable-annotated paths, the resulting struct gets key/value attribute pairs where keys are variable names while the attribute pair for variable `x` is determined is follows.

+  - If the `x` is a singleton variable that annotates a node or an edge, the value of its attribute is the payload value at the node or edge.
+  - If `x` is a group variable, the value of its attribute is the list of payloads at the elements (nodes or edges) annotated with `x`, taken in the order of their appearance in the fragment's path.

+  - If `x` is a path variable, it does not produce an attribute in the struct, according to this RFC.

 ## Implementation-dependent aspects